 It depends upon the construction I,e if the rotor is made to rotate outside then it is Out-type.
 If the rotor is made to rotate inside then it is considered as IN-type.
 The most common type used is of Out-type.

-Speed Control of BLDC Motor
+Controlling Speed of BLDC Motor

 - Highly reliable